-Each year since 2008 FOTK has supported the White Mountain Apache Tribe Children’s Shelter.
-Each summer we have taken the home between $1,000 & $3,000+ dollars’ worth of household and school supplies.
-On top of that, below are listed some of the major items we have supplied/completed and some of the group’s accomplishments:
+Each year since 2008 FOTK has placed a focus on supporting the White Mountain Apache Tribe Children’s Shelter.
+Each summer we have taken the home between $1,000 & $5,000+ dollars’ worth of household and school supplies.
+In 2017, we began a Christmas program, also supporting them through the holidays.
+Below are listed some of the major items we have supplied/completed and some of the group’s accomplishments:

 - 2017 – Our 10th Anniversary, and our first year incorporated as a not-for-profit company in Arizona.
 Major kitchen cooking and baking supplies and utensils were high on the priority list for the year.
 Scooters and a large Barbie Doll house helped to give the kids comfort in tough times.
 Thanks to Brina Brown in Marketing, Superstition Harley-Davidson became an avid supporter, allowing us to host events at the dealership and raise funds for the shelter.
 10th Anniversary T-shirts were donated for riders and supporters of the cause, and over $1000 of supplies and toys were also shipped to the Shelter via Amazon in early December for the first time ever.
 Click on this link to view photos from that event.